RI-Bows/ri-bows.github.io/index.md

 ![](images/M2.png)

 ### Milestone 3:
-The goal of Milestone 3 was improve our sysytem's functionality from M2, incorporate real data in the system, find at least 5 UH community members to try out the system and provide feedback, and implement acceptance testing.
+The goal of Milestone 3 was to improve our system's functionality from M2, incorporate real data in the system, find at least 5 UH community members to try out the system and provide feedback, and implement acceptance testing.

 Milestone 3 is managed using [RIBows GitHub Project Board M3](https://github.com/orgs/RI-Bows/projects/11)